effml-postech/blog-post/content/docs/spring24/04_/_index.md

 - Stern et al. (2018) and Cai et al. (2024) propose model finetunings with multi-token prediction for faster inference but do not study the effects of such a loss during pretraining.

 # Conclusion
-Author propose to use the multi-token prediction loss rather than a next token prediction loss for pretraining language model.
-Such pretraining scheme demonstrate helpful for various task, notable in code task.
+Author propose using multi-token prediction loss instead of next-token prediction loss for pretraining language models.
+This pretraining scheme has shown improvements across various tasks, notably in code tasks.

 # Discussion
+- For each task and dataset, the optimal number of heads \( n \) varies.
+I would like to see more correlations between dataset characteristics and the optimal \( n \).
-- I would like to see more global capturing ability on other experiment setting
+- I would like to see more evidence of the global capturing ability of multi-token prediction loss in other experimental settings.
 - Authors demonstrates cases including \( (n=4, n'=1) \), \( (n=4, n'=1) \), and \( (n=1, n'=1) \) on the code task.
 However, I would like to see the \( n=1, n'=4 \) setting result on the code task.
 Conducting this experiment would help determine if the \( n=4 \) case still outperforms the \( n=1, n'=4 \) setting.
 If so, the author's argument for pretraining with the multi-task prediction scheme would be further substantiated.

 # Reference